mauryask/mule-parquet-connector/README.md

 ## Installation

-1) Clone the the project into your local system
+1) Clone the the project.
-2) Go to the folder consisting of pom.xml
+2) Go to the folder that contains pom.xml
-3) open Command Propmt(CMD) and Run the below maven command
+3) open Command Propmt and Run the below maven command

 ```sh
 mvn clean install -DskipTests
 ```
-4) Now the connector is installed into your local system.
+4) The connector is installed into your system locally.
-5) It's time to use it into your Mule project
+6) To use it into your Mule project
-6) Add below dependency into your pom.xml file
+7) Add below dependency into the pom.xml file

 ```sh
 <dependency>